jimhigson/oboe.js-dissertation/main/main.md

 browser I will only be supporting downloading using XHR.

-Although I am designing Oboe as a client for ordinary REST resources and not focusing on the library a means to receive live events, it is interesting to speculate if Oboe could be used as a REST-compatible bridge to unify live and static data.
+Although I am designing Oboe as a client for ordinary REST resources and not focusing on the library as a means to receive live events, it is interesting to speculate whether Oboe could be used as a REST-compatible bridge to unify live and static data.
 Consider a REST service which gives results per-constituency for UK general elections.
 When requesting historic results the data is delivered in JSON format much as